zaloplatform/zalo-php-sdk/README.md

 # Zalo SDK for PHP (v1.0.3)

+A SDK for building Chatbot, Community, Shop and Article on Zalo Platform.

+Landing page: <a href="https://developers.zalo.me/">https://developers.zalo.me/</a><br>
+<strong>Blog:</strong> there are lots of great tutorials and guides published in our <a href="https://developers.zalo.me/docs/">Official Zalo Platform Blog</a> and we are adding new content regularly.<br>
+<strong>Community:</strong> If you are having trouble using some feature, the best way to get help is the <a href="https://developers.zalo.me/community/">Zalo Community</a><br>
+<strong>Support:</strong> We are also available to answer short questions on Zalo at <a href="https://zalo.me/zalo4developers">Official Account Zalo For Developers</a><br>

 ## Installation

 The Zalo PHP SDK can be installed with [Composer](https://getcomposer.org/).
 Run this command: